Deformations of Toric Varieties via Minkowski Sum Decompositions of Polyhedral Complexes: Deformations of affine toric varieties.

-The crucial idea to generalize Altmann's construction is to use the categorical quotient presentation of a toric variety from the work \cite{c} of David Cox.
-For an affine toric variety we have presentation where $l$ is the number of edges of the cone $\tilde{\sigma}$ and $x_1,\dots,x_l$ are the corresponding homogeneous coordinates of the the affine toric variety $X_{\tilde{\sigma}}$, and the group
+The crucial idea to generalize Altmann's construction is to use the categorical quotient presentation of a toric variety from \cite{c}.
+For simplicity we will assume that $X_\sigma$ does not have torus factors (equivalently, $\dim \sigma=\dim N_\RR$), but this assumption will not be essential as described in Section~\ref{s:toric}.
+If $\dim \sigma$ is maximal, then $\dim \tilde\sigma=\dim \tilde N_\RR$ and $X_{\tilde{\sigma}}$ will be without torus factors as well and for the affine toric variety $X_{\tilde\sigma}$ we have presentation